-Benzo(a)pyrene, (B(a)P) concentrations were modelled for 2005 by Vincent el al. (2007) to inform the UK Preliminary Assessment for AQDD4 (Bush, 2007) and were modelled for 2008 as part of a full air quality assessment in support of the Directive requirements.
-2009 is the second year for which a full air quality assessment is required and national modelling of B(a)P has been undertaken in order to assess compliance with the target value of 1 ng/m-3 set out in the Directive.
+Benzo(a)pyrene, (B(a)P) concentrations were modelled for 2005 by Vincent el al. (2007) to inform the UK Preliminary Assessment for AQDD4 (Bush, 2007).
+2010 is the third year for which a full air quality assessment is required and national modelling of B(a)P has been undertaken in order to assess compliance with the target value of 1 ng/m-3 set out in the Directive.